ont-app/graph-log/README.md

 > (log-reset! _initial-graph_) -> _initial-graph_
 ```

+This will replace any previous contents of @log-graph with
+_initial-graph_.
+There is also an archiving utility (discussed below)
+which can save the previous contents of @log-graph ansynchronously.

-The default initial graph is `ont-app.graph-log.core/ontology`
+The default initial graph is
+`ont-app.graph-log.core/ontology`

 ```
 > (log-reset!)